 It’s brown recluse spider season.
 That’s the spider with the violin markings on its back – sometimes called the fiddleback spider, brown fiddler, or violin spider.
 Brown recluse spiders are rather shy and nonaggressive, but they have a powerful poison.
 Occasional bites happens because people and brown recluses often share the same living space.
 These spiders like dark corners and places inside the house, and also live under the furniture, boxes and books.
 From a research team at Kansas State University’s Department of Entomology, here are 10 things to know about these venomous spiders that like to live where we do:

-– They are found outdoors in U.S. midwestern states, as well as within structures.
+1. Brown recluse spiders are found outdoors in the U.S. Midwest, as well as inside structures.
 They tend to thrive in the same environments that humans do.
-They enter structures either by crawling in from the outside or are brought in on furniture and boxes from other infested structures.

-– A brown recluse is tiny when it first emerges from the egg case and takes several molts to reach adulthood, 6-12 months.
+5. A brown recluse is tiny when it first emerges from the egg case and takes several molts to reach adulthood, six to 12 months.
 Remember, they are only active from March to October so this may take one to two years.
-Then they may live 2-3 years as adults.
-Females can produce 2-5 egg cases during this time (two or three is most common) and each may contain 20-50 spiderlings.
+Then they may live two to three years as adults.
+Females can produce two to five egg cases during this time (two or three is most common) and each may contain 20 to 50 spiderlings.

 6. Sticky traps for spiders and other insects, available at most hardware and garden stores, work well to trap brown recluse spiders.
 They may not significantly reduce the numbers, but definitely help, and are a great way to detect and monitor the spider populations.

 7. Brown recluse spiders are mostly only active from March through October, so trying to control them from October through March is generally not necessary or useful.

 8. Insecticides labeled to control brown recluse spiders kill the spiders, but must be sprayed directly on them, or the spider needs to come into direct contact with the treated area while it is still damp.
 Otherwise, little control is achieved.